KumarAbhinav01/coronaconvicts/README.md

 <li>In an attempt to fight the virus, this hackathon is being hosted to encourage and develop innovative games that address issues faced by people during the pandemic.
 Organized by St. Francis College for Women and HEART Hyderabad through a grant from the U.S. Consulate General Hyderabad.
 Hosted by Angelhack. </li>
 </br>
 WHAT IT’S ALL ABOUT
-<li>The aim of this Gameathon is to raise awareness about the challenges caused by the pandemic whilst offering solutions that might help people stay safe.<li>
+<li>The aim of this Gameathon is to raise awareness about the challenges caused by the pandemic whilst offering solutions that might help people stay safe.</li>

 <h2 align="left"> The Problem Statement </h2>
 In an attempt to fight the virus, this hackathon calls upon developers to create innovative games that address issues faced by people during the pandemic.
 We are supposed to design a game that will help bring about awareness about the on going pandemic.